 Krannert Center for the Performing Arts

-LAS hosts a collegewide ceremony in December to recognize students earning a degree in August or December 2014.
-Students have the option of participating in the LAS Winter Convocation ceremony or in the Campuswide Commencement ceremony and an LAS departmental ceremony held in May.
+LAS hosts a collegewide ceremony in December to recognize students earning a degree in August or December of that year.
+Students have the option of participating in the LAS Winter Convocation ceremony or in the Campuswide Commencement and LAS departmental ceremonies held in May.
 There is no Campuswide Commencement ceremony in December.
 Degree candidates for the winter ceremony will be sent information via email regarding registration.

 - Register for Winter Convocation

-You must register between October 1 and November 19, 2014, to participate in Winter Convocation and to receive tickets for your guests.
+You must register by 10:59 p.m.
+CST Nov.
+16 to participate in Winter Convocation and to receive tickets for your guests.
 PhD candidates are asked to provide the name of the faculty who will perform the ceremonial hooding.

 How to order regalia (required) and obtain tickets, driving directions, when to arrive, and more.

 Doctoral degree candidates may also choose to participate in the Campuswide December Hooding Ceremony on Saturday, December 10, 2016.
 LAS degree candidates may participate in either the Campuswide Hooding Ceremony or the LAS Winter Convocation or both.
 Please see the Grad College's website for more information.